 Today we will start our day with a visit to the nearby Blarney Castle with its famous stone.
 In the afternoon, we will enjoy a walking tour of Cork, including a stop at its famous English market and butter museum, where we will learn the secrets of making traditional Irish butter.
 This evening we will enjoy our farewell dinner.
 Overnight in Cork.

 Today you will be transferred to Cork airport where you can fly to London, Amsterdam or Munich to catch a flight back to Portland.
-A private or group transfer to Dublin can also be added this last day.
+We will also arrange for a transfer to Shannon Airport on September 14th if you find better flight departure options from Shannon.
+If you plan to leave from Shannon on the 14th, please book your flight no earlier than 11am.

 13 nights and 14 days